 Photo by Parker Miles Blohm

 I’m drawn to stories that have me genuinely confused and conflicted.
-I don’t see much of a point in pursuing a question if there isn’t a chance I’ll be knocked off balance by the answer.
+I don’t see a point in pursuing a question if there isn’t a chance I’ll be knocked off balance by the answer.

-These include stories of homelessness, mental illness, addiction, policing, and the politics surrounding these issues.
 For the past several years, I’ve served as a senior fellow at USC Annenberg’s Center for Health Journalism, coaching journalists through long-term investigative and narrative projects on these topics.

 My most common advice is for reporters to lean into the complexity that confronts us out in the world, to look straight into murky areas that other journalists might leave out or paper over.
 These are the stories that audiences, drowning in discrete bits of information, are looking to us to help synthesize.